Terms of Business

 If you want us to start work on your matter immediately, then please return these terms of business to us, ticking the “Please start work now” box and we will.
 However, if we do start work and you then change your mind and cancel your instructions within 14 days, we will be able to charge you for any work we have done.

 Once 14 days has passed, we will carry on with your matter and our normal charging arrangements will apply.

 6. Charge for Retrieval

-We reserve the right to make a charge if, after the conclusion of your case/transaction, you require your file or related documents to be retrieved from our storage areas.
-We may also charge for postage to send the file to you.
-The charge will represent any charge imposed on the firm by an external storage provider.
+We do not charge our clients for storage of their files or related documents, but reserve the right to make a charge of £25 +vat if after the conclusion of your case/transaction, you require your file or any related documents to be retrieved from our storage areas.
+If you are unable to collect your requested documents in person from one of our offices we will also charge for postage to send the file to you.
+The charge will represent any charge imposed on the firm by an external postal/delivery provider.

 7. Charge for storage of Wills, Lasting Powers of Attorney and Trust documents

 We will charge a one-off fee of £10.00 plus VAT (at the appropriate rate) for the safe and secure storage of each Will.
 We will also charge £10.00 plus VAT for each Lasting Power of Attorney document and £10 for each Trust document.